EnginDemirbilek/NorthstarRawTCPEdition/README.md

 This application is still under construction.

 Current Features:

 1. Gui
 1. Multi threading
-1. Communication Encryption
+1. Encrypted communucation
-1. payload generator
+1. Payload generator for reverse TCP shell
-1. Runtime compiling / obfuscation
+1. Runtime compiling / Dynamic variable Obfuscation
 1. Take notes
 1. Broadcast messages
+1. Serviceless Usage (Usage without any service, all data will be saved temprorarily)
-1. MYSQL Service for storing data
+1. MYSQL Service for storing data (permanentely)

 Use at your own risk.